zhaohuiwang/pytorch-projects/src/model_demo/README.md

 poetry add fastapi[standard]
 poetry add requests rich
 ```
-To activate the envoronment: `source .venv/bin/activate`

 To run the scripts and API.
-First, change the directory to your project `/dev/pytorch-projects`; start a VSCode  editor `code .`;
+First, change the directory to your project `/dev/pytorch-projects`; start a VSCode  editor `code .`; you may need to activate the envoronment: `source .venv/bin/activate` after which you should expect `(pytorch-projects-py3.12)` at the begining of the bash/szh prompt indicating you are inside a Python environment.
 you can then generate synthetic data, train a model and test the FastAPI.